GaaneshT/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to remove a range of students.
-2. TutorSynch deletes matching students.
+2. TutorSynch deletes students in range.
 3. TutorSynch shows the updated student list.

    Use case ends.